kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

    - Shaped specifically by a special-interest group.
    - Involves hacky workaround once you ventured out from the set of standard use cases.
 2. [Draftjs](https://draftjs.org/)
-   - It's for React.
+   - It's tightly coupled with React.
 Sametable is on Preact.
 3. [trix](https://trix-editor.org/)
    - Based on Web Component.
 I had issues integrating it in Preact.
    - It wasn't flexible to build a customized editing experience.